mswjs/msw/README.md

 There are several points that I find annoying when conducting API mocking with any solution I've found:

-- Often relies on a mocking server which you need to run and maintain;
+- Often relies on a separate mocking server which you need to run and maintain;
 - Doesn't really mock requests, rather _replaces_ their urls to point to a mocking server, instead of a real server;
 - Brings extra dependencies to your application, instead of being a simple dependency-free development tool.